itsjoesullivan/js-vim/design.md

 ###Rendering

-The reason I wanted to do vim as an app is because, from a rendering perspective, it's very simple (it runs on old computers!), so it's a good way to create an "app" feel in the web.
+The reason I wanted to do vim as an app is because, from a rendering perspective, it's very simple (it runs on old computers!), so it's a good way begin to create an "app" feel in the browser.
 However, for that reason, it deviates a lot from the DOM paradigm.
 For example, semantic html would put the entire application into a <textarea>.
 Needless to say, that's not helpful.
 A Backbone-oriented MV system puts each character in its own view (<span class='char'>h</span>), which again is not terrifically helpful.
 A rendering framework that takes some of the manual rendering work out of, say, changing the 'function' keyword a certain color for the sake of syntax highlighting, would be welcome here.

 ###Other dimensions